FAQ

 Without support:

-Your product stays as-is after launch.
-No updates, no monitoring, no backups, no incident response.
+Your website stays as-is after launch.
+No WordPress updates, no plugin management, no backups, no support.

 Over time:

-You’ll also pay significantly more to fix issues than you would have spent on ongoing care.
+You’ll also pay significantly more to fix issues than prevention would have cost.
+Without coverage, you’re responsible for managing everything yourself — hosting, security, and WordPress.

 The Support package (and Bundle, which includes Support) includes 1 hour per month for: